bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 For example, there is some system which needs to process data in a micro-batch mode from Apache Kafka.
 So we need to include a Batch module into our pipeline.

 For the Batch module we need to create a batch instance.
 Any type of instances in the system requires Apache Zookeper service and Apache Zookeeper provider for it (Figure 1.11).
-The Apache Zookeeper service should be unique for all the instances in our pipeline.
+The Apache Zookeeper service should be unique for all the instances in the system.

 .. figure:: _static/zk-inst-serv-pr1.png
    :align: center